 His or her friendships all seem relatively recent.
 He or she

 fights with everyone and they stop being his

 friends.
 Once or twice, OK, but all the time?

-He will be fighting with you next.
+He or she will be fighting with you next.
 That’s a

-He is also quite secretive about his own life,
+He or she is also quite secretive about his own life,

 friends, family and connections and says only

-nasty things about his exes if he speaks
+nasty things about his or her exes if they speak

 family to visit, and starts isolating you by